MrYossu/Pixata.Utilities/README.md

 ## Pixata.Extensions
 Some useful utility classes and methods I've developed over the past few years.
 I have only put in a few so far, and the test project is woefully empty, but hopefully that will change over time.

+A [Nuget package](https://www.nuget.org/packages/Pixata.Extensions/) is available for this project.

 You can find more detail on the [project page](https://github.com/MrYossu/Pixata.Utilities/tree/master/Pixata.Extensions).

 ## Pixata.Blazor
 I have [blogged about some Blazor components I've been writing](https://www.pixata.co.uk/tag/blazor/).
 This project contains the source for those components.

+A [Nuget package](https://www.nuget.org/packages/Pixata.Blazor/) is available for this project.

 You can find more detail on the [project page](https://github.com/MrYossu/Pixata.Utilities/tree/master/Pixata.Blazor).